Skip to content

 });

-await cluster.stop();
+await app.stop();

-import { invoke } from '@justscale/cli';
+import { invoke } from '@justscale/core/cli';

-// Direct command invocation
+// Direct CLI command invocation — no socket, no HTTP

 email: 'test@example.com',